ChrisOrgan/Covid_Analysis/readme_master.txt

 - Antigenic evolution of the influenza A (H3N2) virus was more punctuated than genetic evolution, and genetic change sometimes had a disproportionately large antigenic effect (Smith et al. 2004).
+- As a proxy for the total amount of evolution a gene lineage has undergone, we use the mutation count within a gene, with each mutation weighted by the corresponding nucleotide transition probability.
+    - We estimate the transition probabilities using a GTR substitution model, which should also allow us to account for multiple hits.

 ### Punctuated Within-Host SARS-CoV-2 Genomic Evolution?